 “Acuity provided a level of intelligence that we could quickly implement and allowed us to uncover new prospects in our database that weren’t on our radar,” said Matt Wahrhaftig, Vice President for College Advancement at Wilmington College.
 “We are already in conversations with new major and lead gift donors we wouldn’t have been having without Acuity.”

 In addition, a detailed staffing analysis was conducted to outline donor coverage and ROI.
 This insight was used by leadership to evaluate and determine timing to add additional staff to cultivate the newly uncovered donor capacity.

-Join our webinar on March 11 to learn more about various techniques for using data in your fundraising.
+Listen to our webinar to learn more about various techniques for using data in your fundraising.
 We will also examine more closely how Wilmington College used Acuity to streamline its major gift officer portfolios and make a case for additional investment in advancement to its board and campus leadership.